Irene Gil '24

 Hi everyone!
 I’m a member of the Class of 2019, and currently a prospective Politics major.
 I’m from Karachi, Pakistan and I went to high school in Dubai, UAE.
 I’m passionate about the Princeton Perspective Project (PPP) because I think the idea that struggling and setbacks are a regular part of life is relevant to everyone.
 Apart from being a member of PPP Student’s Advisory Board, I volunteer with CONTACT of Mercer County, an organisation that answers the National Suicide Prevention Hotline and Lifeline Crisis Chat.
 I am also a Peer Career Advisor and a writer at Odyssey Online.
 I am a part of Princeton Social Innovation as an officer of the TEDxPrincetonU team, as well as Muslim Advocates for Social Justice Individual Dignity.
 Please let me know if you have any feedback or questions for us, or if you just want to talk!

 Hello everyone!
 I'm Nate Levit.
-I'm a freshman from Tulsa, Oklahoma in Wilson College.
+I'm a sophomore from Tulsa, Oklahoma in Wilson College.
 I plan on concentrating in History or Politics.
 I joined PPP because, just a few weeks into my first year of college, I already felt that there was a need for an organization that empowers students by making sure that they do not feel alone in their struggles.
 Princeton is difficult, but by ignoring that simple fact people around me were making it even more stressful.
 Everyone was in the midst of a tough adjustment period, yet no one was willing to admit it.
 I recognized that there was a clear need to promote conversations on the topic of failure.
 Please do not hesitate to reach out to me!

 Hey everyone!
-My name is David and I’m a freshman from Southern California, prospective Woodrow Wilson School major.
+My name is David and I’m a sophomore from Southern California, prospective Woodrow Wilson School major.
 I’m extremely passionate about global development and education equity.
 My transition to Princeton has been humbling—constantly being surrounded by such driven, high achieving peers has at times made me question my adequacy.
 I’m excited to be on the PPP team to help promote encouragement and self-acceptance and combat this harmful notion of effortless perfectionism across campus.

 Founding Committee 2014-15